chuck-huey/chukky-portfolio/posts/how-i-built-my-blog-with-forestry-cms.md

 ---
 This is the _hello-world_ article for my blog.
 In this article, I will show you how to integrate [Forestry](https://forestry.io/) into your blog to handle content management.
 I was doing some research on the best CMS to use for my blog, and I discovered Forestry from an article by [Gift Egwuenu](https://giftegwuenu.netlify.app/how-i-moved-my-blog-to-forestry-cms/).
 I was intrigued by the fact that it stores your content in your Git provider.
 Essentially, you own your content, which is great.

 Forestry is a git-based content management system (CMS) for websites and web products built using [**_static site generators_**](https://forestry.io/docs/faqs/glossary/static-site-generators/ "Static Site Generators").
-It provides an easy way for you to create and edit content on your website.
+It provides an easy way for you to create and edit the content on your website.
 Among other things, it provides a WYSIWIG editor for writing.
 Forestry works by synchronizing content changes with a Git repository.

 I built my blog with NextJS, and my posts are saved in markdown.
-My blog is also hosted on Vercel, so this article is written in that context.
+My blog is also hosted on [Vercel](https://vercel.com/), so this article is written in that context.

 ## Getting Started